ARACLX/ENV/README.md

 Sometimes we're using **Witeboard** for discussing some design solutions, and **Octopus** for building site maps.

+> You can read more about technology used by DesignOps at our company in ["Araclx DesignOps Ecosystem" document](./pages/design-ecosystem.md).

 ### Business Tools

 > Currently we're using **Jira** and **ZenHub** for issue management, but we're found some interesting alternatives - **Zepel**, **Clubhouse** and **Linear**.
 They both are simple to use, yet powerful tools but since they don't have integrations yet it's hard to introduce them to our workflow.